SethRobinson/aitools_client/README.md

 License:  BSD style attribution, see LICENSE.md

-There are two github respositories, one for the client, one for the server.
+There are two github respositories, one for the server, and one for the Unity client:

-aitools_server (lightweight server using uvicorn/fastapi, can run under ubuntu, wsl, google colab, etc)
+[aitools_server](https://github.com/SethRobinson/aitools_server) (lightweight server using uvicorn/fastapi, can run under Windows (via wsl), ubuntu, google colab, etc)

-aitools_client (Unity3D-based client, requires at least one aitools_server running to do GPU work)

-(docs coming)
+[aitools_client](https://github.com/SethRobinson/aitools_client) (you don't need this, you can just [download the client (Windows, 22 MB)](https://www.rtsoft.com/files/SethsAIToolsWindows.zip))

+## The docs/screenshots are in the [server repository](https://github.com/SethRobinson/aitools_server), not here!

+Normal users just need to download the pre-built [Windows build](https://www.rtsoft.com/files/SethsAIToolsWindows.zip) anyway.
+The source might be useful to generate a build for other platforms, or fork or steal pieces to use for yourself.
+Go ahead!
 ---

 Credits and links